ManuUSS/nest-pokedex/README.md

 http://localhost:3000/api/v2/seed
 ```

-6. See the .env.template file and set the corresponding env variables
+6. See the .env.template file and create a new .env file with the correct values

 ### Tech stack
 * MongoDB